-Emphasis in the Little Highlanders classroom focuses on building healthy relationships and confidence, following directions, establishing, developing gross and fine motor skills, and introducing the alphabet, math, memory work, discovery-based and hands-on-learning — all in a fun, loving, supportive Christian environment.
+Emphasis in the Little Highlanders classroom focuses on building healthy relationships and confidence, following directions, establishing routines, developing gross and fine motor skills, and introducing the alphabet, math, and memory work through discovery-based and hands-on learning — all in a fun, loving, supportive Christian environment.

-Partnering with parents is a strong focus of the program, because children learn best when their parents are actively involved.
+Partnering with parents is emphasized, because children learn best when their parents are actively involved.
 Families frequently are invited to participate in classroom activities and events.
 Communication between home and school is maintained regarding the child's participation and development in the program through newsletters, progress reports, and parent-teacher conferences.